sheila-anne/sheila-anne/src/pages/index.md

     - always the one who goes the extra mile in your work
     - feeling underwhelmed, undervalued, or bleh about your career
     - craving relationships that light you up and help you grow
-    - searching for productivity tools to maximize each minute of the day
+    - constantly looking to maximize each minute of the day
     - noticing that your brain is always going a million miles an hour
-    - always searching for another hour to squeeze in a fitness class, social event, or new experience
-    - frustrated by not knowing exactly what to do next
+    - consistently questioning yourself and your success
+    - wishing for less stress and more flow in your life

 testimonials:
   - title: Taylor P.
     imageAlt: Client testimonial from Taylor
     text: >
       Working with Sheila has been nothing short of amazing!
-The breakthroughs I have had in the past few months have been life changing.
-She has an amazing talent for looking at the big picture and is one of the few people I’ve ever met who is able to follow my scattermindedness, reflect on the important information and guide me back with powerful questioning.
-That, teamed with her ability to take you out of your mind and into your body to feel through the question is always an extraordinarily powerful experience.
+When we first started working together I was in a relationship that was far from healthy.
+My sanity and physical well-being were at risk.
+With her help, I was able to too root back into my authentic self, gain confidence and lead with my heart to leave that situation.

+      That leap led me to move into a trailer, build my business, put my health above all else, and live a life that allows me to truly express myself.
+I do not remember the last time I was able to live in such a state of ease like I am right now.

-      Not only has every session been absolutely amazing but Sheila helped me unearth the confidence I needed to take the biggest leap of my life.
-She allowed me to root back into my authentic self and lead with my heart.
-Without the work I have done with her the past few months I would still be stuck in a loop of fear, self doubt and would not be chasing my dreams.
-I am beyond grateful for the work I have done and the growth I’ve experienced in the short time I have worked with her.
+      Without the work I have done with her the past few months I would still be stuck in a loop of fear, self doubt and crippling anxiety.
     imageSrc: /img/sheila-anne-taylor-testimonial.jpg
   - title: Sophie G.
     imageAlt: Client testimonial from Sophie